My TS4 challege: Update

 Extra restrictions & challenges

 The phone: The Runaway Teen states that you're not allowed to have a phone and suggests leaving it in silence mode.
 I disagree.
-Let's keep some consistency with our theme here and try to "live life as normally as possible" in order to not raise suspicion (I don't know many teens these days that don't have a phone).
+Let's keep some consistency with our theme here and try to "live life as normally as possible" in order to not raise suspicion (I don't know many teens these days who don't have a phone).
 So, will keep our phone in silence at the beginning... until we buy ourselves a phone.

 Different phones will have extra costs and, while phones with more and better functionalities can be quite useful, they can also be rather expensive.

-3. $300: phone can also be used to access the internet (add to Simstagram story, check social media timeline, check total followers, check scholarship applications, find a job/odd job, buy a retail store/vet clinic restaurant, show bills information, purchase gifts, browse Plopsy, Simstagram pet)
+3. $300: the phone can also be used to access the internet (add to Simstagram story, check social media timeline, check total followers, check scholarship applications, find a job/odd job, buy a retail store/vet clinic restaurant, show bills information, purchase gifts, browse Plopsy, Simstagram pet)

 The dog: Adding a dog to the family was a good way to make my sim feel a bit less lonely, but it proved to be an extra challenge as well.
-Not only the very first simoleons my sim made went towards buying pet stuff, I also had to endure the regular expenses of refilling the bowl with fresh food, as well as the vet expenses every time the dog got sick (which, thanks to the bush, was quite often).
+Not only the very first simoleons my sim made went towards buying pet stuff, but I also had to endure the regular expenses of refilling the bowl with fresh food, as well as the vet expenses every time the dog got sick (which, thanks to the bush, was quite often).

 The lot: In order to start building/buying furniture on your lot, you need to first get a building permit (-$500).
 However, I decided that my sim wouldn't buy any major furniture.
 Instead, they would move into the community-made shack and use their building permit to add just get some extra basic furniture that they couldn't carry on themselves, such as a laundry washtub and clothesline.